korinne/example-spa-worker/README.md

 4. **Connection reliability**: The Docker setup guarantees consistent connection behavior between your local Wrangler environment and the database
 5. **Development/production parity**: Using Docker ensures your local development closely resembles the production environment

 This approach is the recommended and supported method for local development with this application.
-Attempting to use a remote database for local development with Hyperdrive is not currently supported.
+Attempting to use a remote database for local development with Hyperdrive is not currently supported, but is being worked on.

 ## Resources